llenroc/MvvmLightExtensions/README.md

            }
         }

-Sample application is available in repository.
+Sample application is available in repository (dev branch).